-Part Two of Improve Your Hobby Skills series, I want to share some ways to improve your hobby painting skills.
+In part two of Improve Your Hobby Skills series, I want to share some ways to improve your hobby painting skills.
 I’ve broken this huge topic down into eight areas that can improve the way you paint.

 As painting is a huge aspect of our hobby, this is going to be a rather long article, but don’t forget you can download the article as a PDF, including part 1: building skills.

-Painting ability is where a lot of us focus one when we think of what we need to improve.
+Painting ability is where a lot of us focus when we think of what we need to improve.
 Understandable since there are so many aspects of painting to learn, so many incredible artists out there, and we spend so much time on it compared to the build.

-But just as with the build suggestions, I recommend you focus on one idea at a time, so you don’t get overwhelmed.
+But just as with the build suggestions, I recommend you focus on one idea at a time so you don’t get overwhelmed.
 Also, let your painting style build upon itself, don’t pressure yourself to be the next Blanche, ‘Eavy Metal, or name-your-favorite-artist.
 Get comfortable with what you can do already, and progress from there.

 1. Prime Your Minis Right

 From Part 1: Improve Your Hobby Building Skills, you should have a well put together model ready for paint.
-But you can’t just start laying it down just yet.
-Most paints will not adhere to plastic, resin, or metal and will chip off when you start handling it.
+But you can’t start laying it down just yet.
+Most paints will not readily adhere to plastic, resin, or metal and will chip off when you start handling it.

 Prime in ideal conditions

-Some hobbyists take advantage of the seasons and will build and prime a bunch of models in ideal and paint them through the winter months.
+Some hobbyists take advantage of the seasons and will build and prime a bunch of models in ideal weather and paint them through the winter months.